Exposome, Inheritance, Cancer and Health

 E3N-Générations

-All these resources will enable us to investigate the influence of behavioural, environmental, biological, genetic, and epigenetic factors during different periods of life on major chronic diseases risk and progression (e.g. cancers, cardio-metabolic diseases, neurodegenerative diseases, asthma, depression, endometriosis…).
+All these resources will enable us to investigate globally the influence of behavioural, environmental, biological, genetic, and epigenetic factors during different periods of life on major chronic diseases risk and progression (e.g. cancers, cardio-metabolic diseases, neurodegenerative diseases, asthma, depression, endometriosis, rheumatological diseases, ageing…).

 The E3N-Generations cohort works as an open research infrastructure.
-The data, anonymized, are accessible to other academic researchers, under the control and validation of the institutional and scientific committees of the study.
+The data, anonymized, are accessible to other academic researchers, under the supervision and approval of the Data Access Committee of the study.

 Group main research axes